 Racism and cultural beliefs can affect organ donations in some communities: doctors

 Reema Garcha, left, donated a kidney to her sister, Binn Johal, right, and advocates for others to also donate a kidney to someone who may otherwise be on a long wait-list for the organ from a deceased donor.
-THE CANADIAN PRESS/HO-Reema Garcha, *MANDATORY CREDIT*
+THE CANADIAN PRESS/HO-Reema Garcha

 Camille Bains, The Canadian Press